bobopinna/moodle-enrol_autoenrol/README.md

 3. Visit the "Site Administration > Plugins > Enrolments" page.
 4. Click the eye symbol next to "Auto Enrol" to enable the plugin.

+## Use

+1. Visit Participants page in your course.
+2. Go to Enrolment Methods page.
+3. Select AutoEnrol from the Add... dropdown menu.
+4. Configure the new AutoEnrol instance as you need and save.

 ## Maintainer

 The module is being maintained by Roberto Pinna with Angelo Calò (testing).